vfarah-if/EDAExercise/README.md

 ### Show MassTransit working with in-memory, Azure Event Hubs and Azure Service Bus

 This was a mix between all the MassTransit samples merged into one.
-It is a great starting point for getting into the MassTransit space using https://masstransit.io/quick-starts/in-memory In the end I created a sample locally using the NassTransit template and loved every bit of the experience.
+It is a great starting point for getting into the MassTransit space using https://masstransit.io/quick-starts/in-memory.
+In the end I created a sample locally using the MassTransit template and loved every bit of the experience.

-Like everything hard, I started with Helloworld
+Like everything hard, I started with Helloworld to go through all the basic concepts

 ![Hello World Getting Started sample](./hello-world.png)